ShubhamSinghCMR/ShubhamSinghCMR/README.md

 ## I’m Looking to Collaborate On 🤝
 - AI and ML-driven projects solving real-world challenges.
 - Innovative backend solutions and scalable microservices.
-- Research-oriented collaborations in advanced Machine Learning.
+- Research-oriented collaborations in AI and Machine Learning.

 ## Ask Me About 💬
 - AI and ML research and applications.